reefactor/brainfood_reference/README.md

 > Nature loves courage.
 You make the commitment and nature will respond to that commitment by removing impossible obstacles.
 Dream the impossible dream and the world will not grind you under, it will lift you up.
 This is the trick.
 This is what all these teachers and philosophers who really counted, who really touched the alchemical gold, this is what they understood.
 This is the shamanic dance in the waterfall.
 This is how magic is done.
 By hurling yourself into the abyss and discovering it’s a feather bed
 > -- Terence McKenna

-> Begin with end in mind
-> -- Stephen Covey

 > Never prostitute your principles in your work. — I will never prostitute myself in any way that I do what I don’t believe in.
 > -- Striking Thoughts: Bruce Lee's Wisdom for Daily Living (2000) edited by John Little